otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

 1. Receives the DAKE-2 message from the Prekey Server.
+1. Checks that the receiver's instance tag matches your instance tag.
 1. Retrieves the ephemeral public keys for the Prekey Server (encoded in the DAKE-2 message):
     * Validates that the received ECDH ephemeral public key `S` is on curve